Social Media feels like it’s everywhere.

 How to Use Social Media to Boost SEO:

 To double your exposure: collaborate with other business owners.
 Find a business-owner in your niche, or one where there’s a mutual benefit from a partnership, and write a piece of content together.
-For example, if you are a local fashion designer and known a local graphic artist write a piece on how to create a virtual portfolio that will help your users.
-Then, share it on both of your blogs and social media!
-Make sure to tag each other.
+For example, a collaboration between a local fashion designer and graphic artist on creating a virtual portfolio.
+Then, if both brands share it on both of their blogs and social media they get twice the exposure and a backlink!
 Tapping into your shared audience increases exposure, increases quality backlinks, and helps you network.

 When using your businesses Social Media profile, use it like you would your own.
 Share content that your clients would like!
 Include common questions, important business information, and updates.
 Customers will see you as a resource, which builds brand trust and increases traffic.
-Not only that, sharing content boosts your ranking signals which increases the chance that Google will index it faster.
+Not only that, sharing content boosts your SEO ranking signals which increases the chance that Google will index the page faster.

 Google no longer cares only about keywords they are looking for positive user-focused experiences.
 Interact with your customers through social media: post client photos and stories, respond to comments, create contests, hold polls.
 The more you interact with customers the more you can tailor your content and helpfulness.

 Social Media platforms are search engines themselves!
 YouTube is the second largest search engine, only to Google.

 At the end of the day, social media creates an experience for your customers that makes their lives easier.
 Users can leave reviews (i.e. voice concerns), ask questions, or find information.
 Search engines like when customers are able to find helpful, relevant, answers.
 Sharing content, and interacting with customers on social media, boosts ranking signals, increases traffic, and helps improve your content marketing and SEO strategy.